aahnik/wappdriver/.github/CONTRIBUTING.md

 You are recommended to read these additional guidelines about Pull Requests :
-1. [The (written) unwritten guide to pull requests](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests) Once you are done, submit a Pull Request.
+1. [The (written) unwritten guide to pull requests](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests)
 2. [How to write the perfect pull request](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/)
 3. [Open Source Pull Request Guidelines](https://opensource.creativecommons.org/contributing-code/pr-guidelines/)